 Businesses with one previous bankruptcy can get approved if the bankruptcy was discharged at least one year ago.
 The business owner must also sign a personal guarantee.
 If you default, Kabbage could potentially seize your personal assets to compensate for the loss.
 Kabbage may file a general lien on your business, depending on your business’s financial health.

 Depending on your terms, borrowing amount, and cash flow, your interest can range from 0.25% – 3.5% per month.
 That’s equivalent to an APR of 9%-36%.
 Terms can be six, twelve, or eighteen months.

 Kabbage incorporates interest, a processing fee, and an underwriting fee to create a monthly fee of 0.25% – 3.5% of your total amount.
 This fee is combined with a percentage of your balance to create your minimum monthly payment.

 Here’s where it gets a little complicated:

-For the six-month or twelve-month term, Kabbage charges a monthly fee every month you have a balance.
+For the six-month or twelve-month term, Kabbage charges a monthly fee every month you have an outstanding balance.
 For the eighteen-month term, your monthly fee is determined as soon as you’re approved.
 You’ll pay an equal portion of this fee each month, regardless of what your balance is at the time.

-For the six-month term, Kabbage front-loads your interest to their first two months.
-For the twelve-month term, your interest is front-loaded to your first six months.
+Kabbage front-loads your interest for the six-month term to their first two months.
+Your interest is front-loaded to your first six months for the twelve-month term.
 But for the eighteen-month term, fees remain the same each month.